solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 ## Lab 8 - Multi Cluster Routing <a name="Lab-8"></a>

 Next, lets deploy checkout microservice to cluster2 and let Gloo Mesh handle the routing between the two clusters.
+Gloo Mesh uses Virtual Destinations, which allow you to define unique internal hostnames for apps that are spread across multiple clusters.

 ![Checkout Feature](images/checkout-feature-banner.png)